 (Filter drop-down menu) Select a filter to launch the corresponding search.
 The list will suggest filters that have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows the filter to be reinitialized by selecting the criteria selection. charge the many and men to be remidalized by selecting the chiefla selection.
+Selecting the • entry (New filter) allows the filter to be reinitialized by selecting the criteria selection.